-Segmentation Via Statistical Analysis.
-This novel approach is based on a statistical analysis of the breast.
-Windows of $25 \times 25$ pixels of one mammogram are extracted and used as the ground-truth in order to segment the other breasts mammograms.
+Segmentation via Statistical analysis This novel approach is based on a statistical analysis of the breast.
+Thus, windows of 25×25 pixels of one mammogram are extracted and used as the ground-truth in order to segment the other breasts mammograms.
 Some of the windows represent dense breast tissue while others represent non-dense tissue.
-Hence, using the fisherfaces approach [14], these windows are used to construct a model from each part of the mammogram, and subsequently, each subwindow of the mammogram is classified as one of those regions.
+Hence, using the fisherfaces approach [16], these windows are used to construct a model from each part of the mammogram, and subsequently, each subwindow of the mammogram is classified as one of those regions.
 Thus, we finally obtain a segmentation of the breast in two regions, which represents fatty and dense tissue, as is shown in Figure 1(f).